-In the second edition of this two-part series on OT network security, the popular term “zero trust architecture” is fully broken down into individual devices that together take both an offensive and defensive approach to securing an OT network.
+In the second edition of this two-part series on OT network security, the popular term “Zero Trust architecture” is fully broken down into individual devices that together take both an offensive and defensive approach to securing an OT network.

 Zero Trust Architecture: An All-Encompassing Term for a Defensible OT Network

 While the term “zero trust” has become popular within the field of operational technology (OT) network security, its meaning stems from the evolution of ever-increasing network security measures that have had to be implemented in response to increasingly complex threats.
 As the threat frequency and sophistication of a breach has increased, security measures have also had to increase in lockstep, assuming less and less trust for devices operating on the network.
-At this point in time, the most robust network design always assumes the worst – trusting absolutely nothing attempting to access an OT network until full authentication has occurred, and regularly interrogating devices currently on the network, as if they’ve become malicious.
-Trust no device, at any point in time – zero trust.

-Some components monitor data; some log events; some actively interrogate existing devices using the network to authenticate themselves and prove their credentials; another provides “backdoor” access to a network, a needed gateway in the event of a network failure.
-The combined effect of all these devices is that the network is secured through both offensive and defensive techniques.
+Some components monitor data; some log events; some actively interrogate existing devices using the network to authenticate themselves and prove their credentials; another provides “backdoor” access to the network – a needed gateway in the event of a network failure.

-OT Zero Trust: Core concepts
+OT Zero Trust: Core Concepts of the Maturity Model

 Zero Trust as a security paradigm is centered on data or resource protection and is based on the idea that trust should never be taken for granted and must always be assessed.